abstract gray background

 There has been an increased need for RWD and RWE regarding a product’s safety, effectiveness and value.
 Each is necessary to achieve successful market access and product uptake.
 Robust early development clinical trial programs rely on real-world evidence of benefits and risks.

-PPD’s team of experts includes researchers who design and lead the execution of studies to meet payer and regulator evidence requirements through diverse scientific methods and high-quality project and data management expertise.
+Our expert team includes researchers who design and lead the execution of studies to meet payer and regulator evidence requirements through diverse scientific methods and high-quality project and data management expertise.

 RWD and RWE can also help solve the challenge of patient diversity in clinical trials.
 RWD and RWE analysis can provide information on trial site locations where diversity is higher, and when combined with decentralized trials, together they can dramatically improve the representativeness of patient populations.